What We Do

 Our Great Honor

-The courses will only be offered to working, detection, high level competitor, and sport dog trainers.
-They must be taken in order and if you have previously taken a Bailey-Farhoody workshop, we will evaluate on a case by case basis.
-Units and teams wishing to reserve dates should reach out directly to Robin for availability.
-We can accommodate private groups up to 20 students.
+The course is designed for instructors, trainers, and handlers of working, detection, high level competitor, and sport dogs.
+Working dog units and teams wishing to reserve dates should reach out directly to Robin for availability.
+We can accommodate private groups up to eight to ten students.

 Each course is a full five days and will run Monday - Friday unless otherwise arranged.